How to fill out the FAFSA if your parent is deceased

 If one parent has died, there’s no way to use their income when completing the FAFSA.
 When completing your form, you’ll fill out the parental information for only the surviving parent.
 Do not report any financial information for your deceased parent, even if they’ve recently passed away.

 If both of your parents have died, you’re considered an independent student.
-This means that your information — not your parent’s — is evaluated, including your income, assets and expenses.
+This means your information — not your parent’s — is evaluated, including your income, assets and expenses.
 Step Three of the FAFSA will ask: “At any time since you turned age 13, were both your parents deceased, were you in foster care or were you a dependent or ward of the court?”
 Checking “yes” next to this question will allow you to skip Step Four, which asks about your parents’ information.

 What to do if your parent died after filling out the FAFSA